marek-miller/f2q/README.md

 # hamil64 🎇

-High-octane representation of Pauli Hamiltonians: real-weighted sums of pauli products with up to 64 qubits).
+High-octane representation of Pauli Hamiltonians with up to 64 qubits.

 WIP 🚧